A June Weather Map Like No Other?

 Daylight GAINED since Winter Solstice (December 21st): ~ 6 hour & 50 minutes

-Temperatures on Tuesday will return to well above average levels across much the of Central US and especially across the Southern US, where record heat will be possible through early next week.
-Meanwhile, the West Coast will be cooler than average with temps only warming into the 50s and 60s for some.
+Temperatures on Wednesday will return to well above average levels across much the of Central US and especially across the Southern US, where record heat will be possible.
+Meanwhile, folks on the West Coast and the Mid-Atlantic States will be cooler than average.

-The weather outlook on Tuesday will still be unsettled across the Southeastern US, where strong to severe thunderstorms will be possible.
-There will also be a little rain and possibly a wintry mix across the northern Rockies.
+The weather outlook on Wednesday will still be unsettled across the Southern US, where strong to severe thunderstorms will be possible.
+Strong to severe storms will also be possible across the Plains with areas of heavy rain.

 National Weather Outlook

-The weather outlook through Thursday shows unsettled weather continuing across the Southeastern US with strong to severe thunderstorms possible.
-Some of the storms could produce gusty winds and large hail along with locally heavy rainfall.
-There will also be some t-showers in the Pacific Northwest with a wintry mix in the high elevations.
+The weather outlook through Thursday shows unsettled weather continuing across the Southeastern US, where a few strong to severe storms can't be ruled out.
+There will also be additional strong storms across the Plains with locally heavy rain over the next few days.

 Extended Precipitation Outlook

-According to NOAA's Weather Prediction Center, the extended precipitation outlook shows heavier precipitation continuing across the Southeastern US with localized flooding possible.
-We'll also see some heavier rains across the Midwest and Highs Plains later this week.
+According to NOAA's Weather Prediction Center, the extended precipitation outlook shows heavier precipitation across the East Coast and also across the High Plains and Midwest.
+Localized flooding can't be ruled out in some of these areas.

 Climate Stories